Alluseri/ai-dungeon-better-farmer/README.md

 ## (Hopefully) Upcoming features
 - Node.js support and Monitor Mode
-- Reverse engineer the mobile application and add a safe action limit bypass.
+- Reverse engineer the mobile application and add a safe action limit bypass
+- TamperMonkey userscript
-- Waiting for your suggestions.
+- Waiting for your suggestion